netscaler/netscaler-k8s-ingress-controller/docs/upgrade.md

 ## Upgrade Citrix ADC CPX with Citrix ingress controller as a sidecar

-To upgrade a Citrix ADC CPX instance with Citrix ingress controller as a sidecar, you can follow the procedure available at: [Upgrading a NetScaler CPX Instance](https://docs.citrix.com/en-us/citrix-adc-cpx/12-1/upgrade-cpx.html).
+To upgrade a Citrix ADC CPX instance with Citrix ingress controller as a sidecar, you can follow the procedure available at: [Upgrading a Citrix ADC CPX Instance](https://docs.citrix.com/en-us/citrix-adc-cpx/12-1/upgrade-cpx.html).

 ## Upgrade a standalone Citrix ingress controller